minhtran-q/database-knowledge/README.md

     + _Example:_ If two transactions are updating the same account balance, isolation ensures that each transaction sees a consistent view of the data.
   + **Durability**
     + Ensures that once a transaction is committed, its changes are permanent.
-    + _Example:_ After a transaction commits a bank transfer, the changes to the account balances are permanent
+    + _Example:_ After a transaction commits a bank transfer, the changes to the account balances are permanent.

 </details>